Chevrotain/chevrotain/docs/tutorial/step1_lexing.md

 const createToken = chevrotain.createToken
 // using createToken API
 const From = createToken({ name: "From", pattern: /FROM/ })

-// Using Class syntax
-class From extends Token {}
-// manually creating static fields as those are not yet supported in ES2015 From.PATTERN = /FROM/
 ```

 There is nothing much to it.
-The pattern/PATTERN property is a RegExp which will be used when splitting up the input string
+The pattern property is a RegExp which will be used when splitting up the input string
 into separate Tokens.

 We will use the [**createToken** API](https://sap.github.io/chevrotain/documentation/3_1_0/globals.html#createtoken)
 in the rest of tutorial because ES2015 has no support for static fields.

-#### What about a slightly more complex Tokens?
+## More complex Tokens

 How can we define Tokens for Identifiers or Integers?